0xCryptotech/AION-Battle-Arena/TESTING-GUIDE.md

 ## Overview

-This guide covers testing for all implemented features in Gelombang 4 (Wave 1) and Wave 2.
+This guide covers testing for all implemented features in Wave 1 and Wave 2.

 ---